HEROS: Hierarchical Exploration with Online Subregion Updating for 3D Environment Coverage: Rapid Environmental Preprocessing

 \subsection{Dynamic Sparse Graph}

-Given that our exploration method requires extensive path search operations, which are time-consuming in the 3D voxel map.
-Thus, a dynamic sparse graph \( \mathcal{G} = (N, E) \) is maintained as a sparse representation of the environment.
-Here, \( N \) represents the nodes in the graph, and \( E \) denotes the undirected weighted edge connecting adjacent nodes.
-During the exploration, candidate nodes \( N_c \) are generated through the random biased sampling method based on the terrain map \( \mathcal{A} \).
-The sampled node that satisfies the conditions in Eq. \ref{node add} will undergo collision checking, and then be added to $\mathcal{G}$.
-The weight of the edge \( E \) is set as the Euclidean distance between two nodes.
-All the nodes are stored in R*-tree \cite{rtree} to speed up the computational efficiency.
-It is also important to perform collision checks for all edges within the boundary \( \mathcal{B}_u \) during the exploration, and remove those that become invalid due to dynamic changes in the environment.
+Given that path search operations are time-consuming in the 3D voxel map, a dynamic sparse graph \( \mathcal{G} = (N, E) \) is maintained as a sparse environment representation, where \( N \) denotes nodes and \( E \) represents undirected weighted edges.
+Candidate nodes \( N_c \) are generated via biased random sampling based on the terrain map \( \mathcal{A} \), and valid nodes are added to \( \mathcal{G} \) after collision checking.
+Edge weights are set as the Euclidean distance between nodes, and all nodes are stored in an R*-tree\cite{rtree} to enhance computational efficiency.